JohnBoyle-Net/PP2-Big-Fat-Quiz-2023/README.md

     The design is simple with a sky background in line with the quiz relating to the world.
 All elements include the shadow to make the elements stick out on the page.
     ![image](https://user-images.githubusercontent.com/119696542/222521631-97a4d752-079d-45ca-843b-52e2646bf6e0.png)

-    - The user will be alerted to enter their name if they try to start without first entering their name in the input field.
+    - The cursor is automatically loaded in the input field to enable user to enter their name with minimal touch.
+The user will be alerted to enter their name if they try to start without first entering their name in the input field.
     ![image](https://user-images.githubusercontent.com/119696542/222521738-ea938d08-b4aa-47b5-947c-d67f18d82d8e.png)